 Java, the default language for Android development does not need much of an introduction.

 Kotlin on the other hand (1.0) was released in February 2016 by software firm JetBrains.
-However, the powerful, modern language won the confidence of developers in May 2017 when Google added it as one of their official programming languages for its Android OS.
+However, the powerful, modern language won the confidence of developers in May 2017 when Google added it as one of its official programming languages for its Android OS.
 Now that developers have another powerful alternative to Java, the question is, will everyone embrace it?

-But, the open source libraries and tools offered by Java remain missing in Kotlin.
+But, the open-source libraries and tools offered by Java remain missing in Kotlin.
 There are several other factors to be considered as well.

 Larger size for .apk file

-Developers who work on Kotlin have confirmed that on an average, they noticed 800 KB – 1 MB increase in the .apk file size.
+Developers who work on Kotlin have confirmed that on average, they noticed an 800 KB – 1 MB increase in the .apk file size.
 The point can be a cause of concern for developers who develop Android applications that already have a large size.

 Unfortunately, downloading heavy apps is still something that every smartphone user wishes to avoid.
 The issue is one of the complex problems that are holding Kotlin back as per experts.

 App build speed

 App building time is crucial for every firm that offers Android Application Development Services.

 Most of the studies point out that Java leads the race when it comes to separating or assembling large applications.
 Java also scores better when it comes to the compilation speeds for full builds.
 Tests suggest Java is 13 percent faster than its new competitor.
 But when it comes to incremental or partial builds, the rate can be almost similar.